BlueCookieWookie/Liteflayer/README.md

 ## ***Overview:***

 Liteflayer is a tool inspired by Brainflayer but designed with a built-in wordlist/phrase generator to streamline generated wordlists based on intricate patterns and subsequently converting each line into private keys, public keys, and addresses and then checks them against a database of Litecoin addresses to find a match.
 Unlike traditional wordlist generators, this tool integrates a distinctive wildcard pattern system with a position range feature.
-This ability provides users with an easier experience due to the streamlining of words directly into the checker.
+This generator provides users with a much more convenient experience due to the streamlining of words directly into the checker.
+(Don't have to give up HDD space)

 > ***Performance: This tool will easily do 100k+ checks per second on modern hardware.***